oVirt/ovirt-site/source/release/4.3.7/index.md

 # oVirt 4.3.7 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.7 Third Release Candidate as of November 13, 2019.
+The oVirt Project is pleased to announce the availability of the 4.3.7 Fourth Release Candidate as of November 19, 2019.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.